The pros and cons of renting in a NYC condo or co-op building

 Pro: Everybody knows your name

-One of the things you may appreciate as a renter in a condo or co-op is a great sense of community.
+One of the things you may appreciate as a renter in a condo or co-op is a greater sense of community.

 “Many rental buildings have a revolving door and you're not afforded the opportunity to get to know your neighbors.
 Rental buildings are trying to change this by building huge lounge spaces and hosting social gatherings for their tenants in an attempt to build a ‘community’ feel.
 However, if it's important to you to recognize and get to know your neighbors, condo or co-ops may be your better bet,” says Andrew Sacks, an agent at Corcoran.

 Pro: You get better value

 If you are going to rent for a few years, it’s worthwhile to search for a rental in a co-op or condo, as opposed to a rental building, Sacks says.
 You get more for your money in terms of finishes, appliances, amenities and a well-cared for building.

 “The approval process can take longer and the application fees are higher but if you aren't in a rush to get approval and you can amortize the fees over several years, and more often than not you're going to get better value.
 [Editor's note: Application fees for rentals are capped at $20, but condos and co-ops can charge higher fees.]
 The trick is to find a building that allows longer-term renters—many have a limit to the number of years someone can rent an apartment in the building,” he says.

-When you’re leasing in a condo or co-op you're usually leasing from an individual landlord, rather than from a large corporate owner/developer.
+When you’re leasing in a condo or co-op you're usually leasing from an individual owner, rather than from a large corporate owner/developer.
 For that reason, he says, “A vacancy hurts a small landlord a lot more, so the asking rent is a lot more reasonable.
 They have a financial motivation to get a quality tenant in the unit fast, rather than squeezing someone over a couple of hundred bucks over the course of the year.”

 Pro: You may be able to buy your apartment (I did)